gpshead/jubilant-octo-couscous/README.md

 ## Would you like to play a game?

-*The only winning move*
+**The only winning move**
 :   is not to play.
 _According to WHOPR_.\
-This definition looked wrong in the github markdown on the source tree view with multiple spaces after the `:` but looked fine on the github pages jekyll view.
+This definition looks wrong in the github markdown on the source tree view, it does not understand lines starting with a `:` as a definition.
+But The Github Pages Jekyll view is happy with it.
-I've gone back to a single space after the colon now.